DavidMacT/ARTop/README.md

 Output variables
 ----------------

-There are several Python scripts that allow for the easy production of maps and time series.
+There are several Python scripts that allow for the production of maps and time series.
 Examples of how to use the analysis routines are provided in Jupyter notebooks that accompany ARTop.
+Below are lists of the variables names used in the analysis routines of ARTop.

 The variables for creating maps are: